rustonaut/checked-command/design_decision.md

 with the `ExitStatusExt`) which means testing a method taking `Output` as parameter can be bothersome.

-## Why three errors?

-This create has three very similar errors, which all have a `Io` variant and a `Failure` variant only variating in the later like this:

-- `StatusError::Failure(ExitStatus)` returned by `status()` and `wait()`
-- `StatusErrorWithOutput::Failure(ExitStatus, Output)` returned by `output()` and `wait_with_output()`
-- `Error::Failure(ExitStatus, Option<Output>)` created from the other two errors

-Alternatives to this could be to only have the first two errors or always directly return the third error.
-The reason why `status()` and `output()` return different errors is, that `status()` never has a output while `output()` always has a output value in it's failure case this means if you handle the error directly where it happens you would either have a option you always ignore or a option you always unwrap, especially the later one is bad style and is more brittle wrt. refactoring then having separate errors.
-Also in scenarios where you directly handle the error, there is no drawback of having two errors.

-On the other hand in scenarios where you propagate the error up e.g. with a `error_chain` and don't care much about the output in failure case, except maybe loging it, having two errors is a bit bothersome, therefore a third error which can represent both error cases was added.
-Through the implicity conversion from `StatusError`/`StatusErrorWithOutput` to `Error` when `try!{}`/`?` is used there is little congnitive overhead for this third error.

-Honestly the benefits and drawbacks (like more code) of this choice even out and using it might is just personal preference.
-Allways using the third option would be similar good.

 ## Why implement CheckedCommand/CheckedChild this way?